 - 1 Red chilli (Chopped)

 - 2 tbsp Roasted peanuts (Crushed)

 - Add ginger and red curry paste and fry for about a minute.

-- Add vegetable stock, pumpkin puree, coconut milk, fish sauce, soy sauce, palm sugar, noodles and lemon juice and bring the soup to a boil.
+- Add vegetable stock, pumpkin puree, fish sauce, soy sauce, palm sugar, and lemon juice and bring the soup to a boil.

-- Garnish with coriander, red chilli and crushed peanuts.
+- Transfer the soup to the serving bowls.
+Garnish with coriander, red chili, and crushed peanuts.
+Serve hot.